uploadcare/file-uploader-examples/examples/react-uploader-adapter/README.md

 E.g. in one of the examples we created a [FileUploader](src/components/FileUploader/FileUploader.tsx) component which provides React-friendly API for the rest of the view.
 There are Blocks inside of this component and nowhere else.

-### Non-React things you should know about

-1. Communicate with Blocks File Uploader with [events](https://uploadcare.com/docs/file-uploader/events/).
-   You will find them in the example.
-It's easy to handle using hooks like [`useEffect`](https://react.dev/reference/react/useEffect).

-2. Use `class` attribute instead of `className`.

-3. Some attributes required by Blocks are kebab-cased, not camelCased as usual for React world.

-4. You are able to invoke [some methods of File Uploader](https://uploadcare.com/docs/file-uploader/api/) to control its behavior.

 ### Styling